Donate Your Out-of-Prescription Eyeglasses

 E-mail ten friends who wear glasses to see if they have old pairs that could be recycled for people with eyesight problems.
 Collect them for donation.

-Check with lost and found departments in hotels, stores, police stations, and mortuaries for unclaimed glasses that could be donated.
+Check with lost and found departments in hotels, health clubs, stores, police stations, and mortuaries for unclaimed glasses that could be donated.

 Also, consider sponsoring an eyeglasses collection drive at your workplace or house of worship.